FRRouting/frr/doc/user/pimv6.rst

 PIMv6 -- Protocol Independent Multicast for IPv6

 *pim6d* supports pim-sm as well as MLD v1 and v2.
 PIMv6 is
-vrf aware and can work within the context of vrf's in order to do S,G mrouting.
+VRF-aware and can work within the context of VRFs in order to do S,G mrouting.

 .. _starting-and-stopping-pim6d: